steve981cr/articles-api/README.md

 Building the Rails API: https://www.techandstartup.com/tutorials/rails-api

-This is a Rail API-only application.
+This is a Rails API-only application.